Listen or Subscribe

 Outdoor adventure programs can be helpful for the mental health of people living with multiple sclerosis for a number of reasons.

-In this course, we will talk with an individual with multiple sclerosis who completed the First Descents program, an MS psychologist and researcher who has published on the benefits of wilderness programs for individuals with serious medical diagnoses, and the Vice President of Programs for First Descents.
+In this course, we will talk with an expert MS psychologist and researcher who has published on the benefits of outdoor wilderness programs for individuals in the general population, with multiple sclerosis and individuals with other chronic medical conditions.

 Learn more about how these programs could be helpful to your patients and clients today!